 For instance, The Emergency Action Network (TEAN) is a group of moms in my town who noticed that too many families and children in our community were struggling to meet their most basic needs.
 They also knew that plenty of people would like to help.
 So they organized a network (kind of like a superhero team!) to make a change.
 When TEAN learns that a student needs school supplies, a winter coat, food, bus pass, blankets, mattresses, even socks—they put out a call for donations and find community members who can provide the needed items.
-Importantly, to protect the privacy of children and families receiving the donations, TEAN works with our school to their intended recipients anonymously.
+Importantly, to protect the privacy of children and families receiving the donations, TEAN works with our school department to organize referrals, collect goods and services, and ensure that the items get to their intended recipients anonymously.
 If you’d like to learn about starting a TEAN in your community, you can visit: Start a TEAN in Your Community.

 Other schools around the country have programs a lot like the Free Fashion Room that Jade suggests to the Oceanside Optimists.
 Your school might have a weekend backpack program or a summer lunch service that you can participate in and/or help out with.
 Outside of school, many local shelters, food banks, churches, and libraries, as well as legal and policy advocacy organizations have programs that bring volunteers together to donate time, money, and talents to help make sure all people have access to a place to sleep and food to eat.
 These groups are made up of regular people who have seen a problem and decided to do something about it—real-life superheroes!
 They might host events, organize letter-writing campaigns, and advocate for things like public housing, rent relief, or more mental health and addiction resources.
 National organizations like the United Way, Feeding America, and Operation Warm will point you in the direction of programs, events, and resources near you—as well as provide information to help you build your own advocacy programs from scratch.